What Is the Difference Between the Roborock S5, Xiaowa Lite, Xiaowa E2/E3, and Xiaomi Mi Robot

 The Xiaowa series look the same.
 There are three buttons on the top: spot cleaning, start/stop, return to the dock.
 Under the lid, you will find a 640 ml dustbox with a washable HEPA filter that lasts longer than a regular one.
 The Xiaowa Lite is only available in white color when the Xiaowa E2 and E3 come in black and white colors.

-The Roborock S5 looks similar to the Mi Robot.
+The Roborock S5 looks similar to the Xiaomi Mi Robot.
 "Head" with the LDS moved closer to center, three buttons evoke start/stop cleaning, spot cleaning mode, and recharging.

 The Roborock robot vacuums are claimed to be tangle-free, and it is partially correct.
 Thanks to the cleaning brush that is specially designed for picking pet hair, the robots are suitable for these purposes, but you still will need to spend some time to untangle hair from the brush.

 The Xiaomi Mijia 1S robot vacuum is on sale on Geekbuying for $439.

 What is each of the Roborock robot vacuum cleaners best for?